 Considered one of Singapore's national dishes, Hainanese chicken rice traces its roots to the Chinese immigrants who came from the Hainan province and settled in different parts of what is now Southeast Asia.
 Although often associated with Singapore, Hainanese chicken rice is also found in the cuisines of Thailand, Malaysia, and Vietnam.

-- rock salt
+- Rock salt (for cleaning)

-- 1/2 cup rice wine (is there a substitute?)
+- 1/2 cup rice wine

-- 2 shallots, peeled and halved
+- 2 shallots (peeled and halved)

-- 4 garlic cloves, smashed
+- 4 garlic cloves (smashed)

 - 6 peppercorns